makyo/writing/fiction/inspired/at-his-whim.md

 Handsome guy.
 Very handsome.
 He had dressed just as smart as I, his dark fur set off by a linen jacket and trousers, and a pressed shirt.
 No tie, and lemme tell you, ties are for chumps.
 Jacket and shirt without a tie is top notch.

 The food was good, the company was good, the wine was good.
-Plum wine, natch, which went weirdly well with the temaki made of a curled, fried Parmesan crisp, stuffed with arborio and lightly seared ahi dredged through a basalmic---
+Plum wine, natch, which went weirdly well with the temaki made of a curled, fried Parmesan crisp, stuffed with arborio and lightly seared ahi dredged through a balsamic---

 Anyway, it was all too good.